Updating Your Mid-Century House?

 The coat closet and stairs were conveniently right off the entry.
 The kitchen opened to both the dining room and living room, facilitating both family dining and entertaining.

 Bedrooms were separated from the public spaces by a short hallway, and the bath was located between the bedrooms and living portions of the house – convenient for both guests and family members.
-The toilet, hidden behind a protruding closet, was partly shielded from view from the bathroom door.

-But, relatively few pristine post-war capes still exist.
 Improving your tract house became something of a nationwide obsession in the 1960s, spawning a whole new "do-it-yourself" industry and creating the tool-belt-totin' weekend warrior.

-Almost as soon as the paint was dry on the original house, homeowners turned to making it bigger and better – finished basements, new gardens, garages, porches, decks, and, for the very ambitious, bedrooms in the attic or even whole new additions.
+Almost as soon as the paint was dry on the original house, homeowners turned to making it bigger and better – finished basements, new gardens, garages, porches, decks, and, for the very ambitious, bedrooms in the attic and even whole new additions.

 A Carpenter Remembers